Here’s Our Last Minute Guide To World Book Day Costumes

-World Book Day Is Approaching, So Here’s Our Last-Minute Guide To World Book Day Costumes
+World Book Day Is Approaching, Read Our Guide To Last Minute World Book Day Costumes

-World Book Day, a day set up to celebrate reading, books and authors and ignite a life-long passion for literature in children.
+World Book Day is a day set up to celebrate reading, books and authors and ignite a life-long passion for literature in children.
 It is celebrated in schools, pre-schools, nurseries and libraries the world over.

-But for parents it can also signify a last-minute scramble to assemble a costume.
-Some like to have a ‘dress-up’ day, with children arriving in costumes inspired by their favourite book characters.
+But for parents it can also mean assembling a costume, as some schools like to have a ‘dress-up’ day, with children arriving in costumes inspired by their favourite book characters.

-If you’re stuck for costume ideas this year, don’t panic and follow our last-minute guide to World Book Day costumes.
+Stuck for costume ideas this year?
+Don’t panic and follow our last-minute guide to World Book Day costumes.

 Last-Minute Ideas For World Book Day Outfits:

-1. Check if you need a full costume
+1. Check if you actually need a full costume

 2. Raid the dressing up box